daxtonwirth/tryhackme/Learn/Introduction to Antivirus.md

 McAfee was first- made to "remove a virus named "Brain" that infected John McAfee's computer"

 AV software called scanners and look for viruses in both traditional and new ways
+ ## Features

+- Uncompressing/unarchiving ability as some malware may try to hide in an archived file.
+- Unpacker: process of restoring or decrypting the compressed executable files to the original.
+- Emulator:  analyzes malware in a safe and isolated environment